ApproxEng/approxeng.task/src/docs/simpleusage.rst

         # result will be made available to the task
         return sensor_reading

-This will make the sensor reading available under the 'lux' property to tasks which use it.
+This will make the sensor reading available under the ``lux`` property to tasks which use it.

 Advanced Resources
 ******************

 Some resources may require more extensive setup than allowed by the examples above.
-For these you can create your own implementation of the :class:`~approxeng.task.Resource` class, and register it through the register_resource call.
+For these you can create your own implementation of the :class:`approxeng.task.Resource` class, and register it through the :func:`approxeng.task.register_resource` call.
 Implementing this class allows you to access startup and shutdown methods which will be called automatically when a task starts and stops using the resource.

 Defining Tasks
 --------------